Updated

 Data Discovery and Accessibility: An enterprise data catalog makes it easier to find the right data asset through an intuitive user interface and self-service data search and discovery, saving time and effort spent looking for data

-Data Governance and Compliance: It helps establish and enforce policies and standards for data management and use, ensuring data privacy, security, and compliance with regulations
+Data Governance and Compliance: It helps establish and enforce policies and standards for data governance and use, ensuring data privacy, security, and compliance with regulations

 Data Quality Management: It provides a centralized repository for data quality rules, enabling the monitoring of data quality over time and the identification of issues that need to be addressed